N1GHTR4NG3R/Discmod/README.md

 # Database Interactivity
 Currently logs guildID, guildName, owner, ownerID, memberCount and prefix (Prefix isn't used yet)...
+This will get updated as more functionality is used.

 # Kick/ Ban Log
-Outputs a log if a member is kicked
+Outputs a log if a member is kicked or banned using the bot, It is hit and miss to get this from the audit logs, so for better persistence, use the bot to log it.

 # Kick / SoftBan / Ban
 Have the option to kick, softban and ban members - Softban is where you ban and then immediatly unban them, which automatically deletes